-The Diagnostic & Statistical Manual of Mental Disorders, fourth edition, (DSM-IV-TR) is published by the American Psychiatric Association.
+The Diagnostic & Statistical Manual of Mental Disorders, fifth edition, (DSM-V) is published by the American Psychiatric Association.
 It provides physicians and mental-health professionals with the criteria for diagnosing specific mental disorders, including bulimia nervosa.

 A person must meet all of the DSM criteria to be diagnosed with bulimia nervosa: